ghz1302/BehavioralCloning/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, and driving reserve on track.

-For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA Architecture.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+To improve the driving behavior, I used more images of driving reverse track and side of the track.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.